Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions in humans.

 Dog and Cat fleas will mainly bite, suck blood, survive and reproduce on blood from the furry pets – dogs and cats in this case.
 These fleas have flattened bodies that’ll help them easily move around the pet’s body – particularly inside the hair or fur.

-Dog and cat fleas have spines that face backward, helping the pests to attach on your pet’s fur as it crossed from one body part to another.
+Dog and cat fleas have spines that face backward, helping the pests to attach to your pet’s fur as it crossed from one body part to another.
 Therefore, since the human body has no hair or fur, cat or dog fleas will find it difficult to hang on the bare skin.

 But how do human beings find themselves with fleas?
 Well, as the fleas feed on blood from cats and dogs, they continue to grow and reproduce fast.